andrew4699/Understand/README.md

 # TODO
 ## Features
-* Offer to load normally (especially if there was an error)
+* Loading indicators (when scaling & OCR-ing images)
 * Stitch all images into 1 to reduce # of API requests
 * PDF download progress
-* Loading indicators (when scaling & OCR-ing images)
+* Re-enable pages > 1
 * Fix "All images processed indicator"
 * Improve highlight positioning
 * Understand local files (file://....) - ask user to select file using <input type="file">, alternative: native app (these 2 are necessary if they don't have "allow file URLs" checked for the extension)
+* Offer to load normally (especially if there was an error)

 ## Developer Tooling
 * SCSS pre-processing